ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_3_Eng.md

 ##### WORK_AREA_SIZE

-This is the space used for hash sorting in memory.기 위해 메모리에서 사용된 공간
+This is the space used for hash sorting in memory.

 ##### DISK_USAGE